Why do people seek therapy?

 - Increased irritability, arguing, or tension between romantic partners

-- Coping with the loss of a romantic relationship
+- Coping with the loss of a romantic or close relationship

 - Feeling socially isolated, alone, or withdrawn